Types of Copywriting Specialties Companies

 As an experienced social media copywriter, you can specialize in one or two platforms or focus on deliverables across several platforms.
 The choice is yours!

 The earning potential is fantastic.
-Copywriters can earn $1,200 to $1,500 per client per month, with more experienced ones earning as much as $5,000.
+Social media copywriters can earn $1,200 to $1,500 per client per month, with more experienced ones earning as much as $5,000.
 If your content gets results for your clients, you’ll likely get repeat business and earn even more.

 Social media marketing shows no signs of slowing and is a great place to grow your copywriting business.

-Check out how to become a social media copywriter expert to find out more.
+Check out How to Make Money as a Social Media Marketing Expert expert to find out more.

 Ad copywriters want readers to take a specific action, such as: subscribing to a list, downloading a white paper, or purchasing a product.
 The copy is succinct, informative, and in demand.